Updated 13 October 2020

 - Anyone else that lives in your household.
 If you live with a partner, they will also need to open a Universal Credit account

 - Any other income you may receive – for example, a pension or a bursary

-Normally it can take up to five weeks to receive your first payment of Universal Credit.
-However, during your telephone appointment you can ask for an advance payment of Universal Credit.
+Normally it can take around five weeks to receive your first payment of Universal Credit.
+However, during your telephone appointment, you can ask for an advance payment of Universal Credit.
 You can read more about advances here.

 ESA and UC can be claimed separately or at the same time.

 Mortgage payment holidays

 Mortgage payment holidays were introduced at the start of the pandemic in March, and were extended in early June.